TritonDataCenter/rfd/rfd/0034/README.md

 individually as needed "on-demand".
 The three phases are "begin", "sync" and "switch".

+Q. Do we want to put a time limit on how long a migration can stay in the "sync" phase, or do we not care if/can the user will be billed for this?

 ### Begin phase

 This phase starts the migration process, provisions the target instance and